 1. Context definition

-Context definition stresses upon the following important things:
+Context definition stresses the following important things:

-- The first and the foremost thing is identifying the areas of risk.
-Risks may arise due to specific combination of market, product or service, manufacturing or distribution process as well as other external factors.
+- The first and foremost thing is identifying the areas of risk.
+Risks may arise due to a specific combination of market, product or service, manufacturing or distribution process as well as other external factors.

 - Next thing is to identify and define an assessment activity schedule.

 - Based on that it becomes necessary to organize resources, and also defining duties and responsibilities.

 The next phase of Risk management process is risk Identification Process, it is important to identify the potential risks and then give their detailed description.
 Hence all possible sources of risk management training such as the positions of the stakeholders, market changes, manufacturing errors or work accidents should be thoroughly analyzed.
 The process of identifying potential risks management techniques must include: